Mainz: Jacob Meydenbach, 23 June 1491.

 ISTC ih00486000; Goff H486; BMC I 44; Bod-inc H-220; GW 13548.

 Gathering m signed with a capital letter M.

 |Shelf-mark:||Sp Coll T.C.L. f5 (see main library entry for this item)|

 |Provenance:||Dortmund, Westphalia, Dominicans (dissolved 1816): inscription on A2r “Con[ven]tus Tremoniensis sacri ordinis Praedicatorum” in an 18th-century hand; inscription repeated on m8v.

 William Euing (1788-1874), insurance broker, Glasgow: a pencil inventory number “58” (underlined twice) on verso of the modern front flyleaf, closely resembling the inventory numbering used by William Euing; possibly his acquisition date in ink “1/21 41” on A2r; Euing’s source unknown.

-Free Church College Library, Glasgow (later Trinity College Library), founded 1856: oval embossed ownership stamp “Free Church College Library, Glasgow” on A2r; various Trinity College Library shelfmarks in pencil on recto and verso of modern front flyleaf “21/2” (scored through), “41 A/1”, “20/1” (scored through); almost certainly presented to the Free Church Library by William Euing.
+Free Church College Library, Glasgow (later Trinity College Library), founded 1856: presented to the Free Church Library by William Euing, April 1867 (see GUL MS Euing 50); oval embossed ownership stamp “Free Church College Library, Glasgow” on A2r; various Trinity College Library shelfmarks in pencil on recto and verso of modern front flyleaf “21/2” (scored through), “41 A/1”, “20/1” (scored through).

 University of Glasgow: Trinity College Library placed on permanent deposit in University of Glasgow Library in 1974 by the General Assembly of the Church of Scotland.